wolfeidau/wolfeidau_site/_posts/2012-10-20-what-is-hmac-and-why-is-it-useful.md

 HMAC Authentication
 -------------

+Hash-based message authentication code (HMAC) is a mechanism for calculating a message authentication code involving a hash function in combination with a secret key.
+This can be used to verify the integrity and authenticity of a a message.

-Unlike the previous authentication methods there isn't, as far as I can tell a standard way to do this, that said as this is the main authentication method used by [Amazon Web Services](http://aws.amazon.com) it is very well understood, and there are a number of libraries which implement it.
+Unlike the previous authentication methods there isn't, as far as I can tell a standard way to do this within HTTP, that said as this is the main authentication method used by [Amazon Web Services](http://aws.amazon.com) it is very well understood, and there are a number of libraries which implement it.
 To use this form of authentication you utilise a key identifier and a secret key, with both of these typically generated in an admin interface (more details below).